Check if your immigration status lets you get benefits and help with housing

 Check what benefits are included in public funds

-If you’re not allowed to claim public funds, this includes claiming any of the following benefits from the government:
+If you’re not allowed to claim public funds, this includes claiming any of the following benefits:

 • Attendance Allowance